un33k/django-finalware/README.md

 This utility application can automatically:

-  1. Setup the `Site` objects
+  1. Setup the `Site` objects for (development, integration & production)
-  2. Inject any site related data into the response `context`
+  2. Inject common site related data into the response `context`
-  3. Load the most used `template tags` on startup
+  3. Load the most-used `template tags` on startup
   4. Create and/or update a `superuser` account

 How to install